Anatomies of a Black Box

 art and design students, young artists, professors of visual art, new media and design, students and professionals in the fields of sociology, cultural anthropology and philosophy

 Taking New Extractivism, Nooscope and Anatomy of an AI system as the starting point, the participants to the workshop are led into a roller coaster trip through the simple internet packet delivery system, following with Facebook’s sophisticated algorithmic factory, and going even deeper into fashionable corporate devices that actually operate as planetary-scale systems of knowledge extraction under the futurist label of machine learning and the likes.
-As 21st century cartographers, participants are encouraged to journey both in time and space: from deep time of mineral formation to the fast future of dystopian social media, from the nano scale of battery molecules to the planetary scale of contemporary production and distribution supply chains.
+As 21st century cartographers, participants are encouraged to journey both in time and space: from the deep time of mineral formation to the fast future of dystopian social media, from the nano scale of battery molecules to the planetary scale of contemporary production and distribution supply chains.
 As a matter of fact, the main purpose of this workshop is finding ways to represent such a scaling issue, focusing on either the big or the tiny, either the slow or the superfast.

 Vladan Joler is an academic, researcher and artist whose work blends data investigations, counter-cartography, investigative journalism, writing, data visualisation, critical design and numerous other disciplines.
 He explores and visualises different technical and social aspects of algorithmic transparency, digital labour exploitation, invisible infrastructures and many other contemporary phenomena in the intersection between technology and society.
 He is the author of Anatomy of an AI System (with Kate Crawford) and Facebook Algorithmic Factory.